chrisdodgers/Useful_Mods_For_Various_Modern_ASUS_Mobos/README.md

 >

 - Lets flash one SPI chip at a time, starting with SPI chip 1.
 Example: `sudo flashrom -p ch341a_spi -w chip1_mod.img` *(Remember if you had to use `-c` earlier, you of course will need to specify that as well when writing with flashrom).*
-- *Pateintly wait for the flashing/verification process to complete.
+- *Patiently wait for the flashing/verification process to complete.
 Once complete, you should disconnect your programmer, unclip from SPI chip 1, and prepare to repeat the process for SPI chip 2.*
 - Once connected to SPI chip 2, lets flash just like how we did previously, instead this time using the image we made for SPI chip 2.
 Example: `sudo flashrom -p ch341a_spi -w chip2_mod.img`.